 These days, BGSK has evolved into an award-winning site full of recipes and tips to make life more delicious for all cooks, whether their kitchens are large or small.
 The site has been nominated as Saveur’s Best Cooking Blog, been featured on the New York Times Diner’s Journal, and shared lemon cookies with Design*Sponge’s discerning readers.
 You can see all our press here.

-If you look around, you’ll find guides to lead you from your first spatula purchase through your expert entertaining undertakings, a comprehensive and well-organized recipe index, loads of menu suggestions, an urtak widget ready to absorb your feedback, a newsletter sign-up, a prep school glossary of terms, and Small Kitchen College, your guide to campus eats.
+If you look around, you’ll find guides to lead you from your first spatula purchase through your expert entertaining undertakings, a comprehensive and well-organized recipe index, loads of menu suggestions, a newsletter sign-up, a prep school glossary of terms, and Small Kitchen College, your guide to campus eats.

 In the Small Kitchen: 100 Recipes from Our Year of Cooking in the Real World distills the BGSK worldview into a beautiful, bright pink book published by William Morrow in May 2011.
 To read more about it, visit the book page.